Krinal0107/Task-Management-App2/README.md

 5. Profile Management:

  - Explore your profile section, offering options for profile viewing, editing, and deletion.
-Editing enables you to modify your username and email, while deletion ensures the removal of your Ofto Task Manager account.
+Editing enables you to modify your username and email, while deletion ensures the removal of your Simplify Task Manager account.

 6. CSV export /import file  feature added :